belanced/flexlib/README.md

 A collection of flexible utility classes for Python development on POSIX systems (Linux, macOS, and other Unix-like systems).

+## Overview

+FlexLib provides two main utilities designed to make Python development more productive and intuitive:

+- **FlexDict**: A flexible dictionary with dot notation access and automatic nested structure creation
+- **FlexPath**: A POSIX-compatible path library that subclasses `str` for seamless path manipulation

 ## Features

+### FlexDict - Enhanced Dictionary with Dot Notation

+FlexDict enhances Python's built-in `dict` with user-friendly features similar to `addict` or `easydict`.

+**Key Features:**
+- **Dict inheritance**: Full compatibility with Python's `dict` interface
+- **Dot notation**: Access and set values using `obj.key` syntax
+- **Auto-creation**: Automatically creates nested structures on assignment
+- **Type conversion**: Converts nested dicts to FlexDict objects automatically

-### FlexPath - A POSIX-Compatible Path Library
+### FlexPath - POSIX-Compatible Path Library

-FlexPath is a pathlib-like path class that subclasses `str`, providing a familiar and powerful interface for path manipulation on POSIX systems.
+FlexPath provides a powerful interface for path manipulation on Unix-like systems.

 **Key Features:**
 - **String subclass**: FlexPath objects can be used anywhere strings are expected